Rubarion/facial_recognition/README.md

 # facial_recognition
-<b>facial_recognition</b> aims to be the most effective face recognition [library]("https://pypi.org/project/facial-recognition/") for python that you can install with a single command
+**facial_recognition** aims to be the most effective face recognition [library](https://pypi.org/project/facial-recognition/) for python that you can install with a single command

 ```